Boboboo/BU/README.md

-The whole project can not be public, but here are some basic templates to process my data.
+The whole project can not be public, but here are some basic templates and sometimes they can be used for convenience.